JaneliaSciComp/fileglancer-janelia/README.md

 └── fileglancer-janelia
 ```

-You can then update your database with `update-db` task.
+You can then update your database with `dev-update-db` task.
 Before running this command, ensure that your Fileglancer server is stopped, as it holds a lock on the Sqlite database file.

 ```
-pixi run update-db
+pixi run dev-update-db
 ```